nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 ## Conclusions

 Scanning for wifi networks and acquiring handshakes is not difficult.
-Anyone with minor command line experience can accomplish this.
+Anyone with minor command line experience can achieve this.
 The hardest part will be cracking the password itself, but if an attacker has a powerful computer they can crack a short password in no time.
 This is an example of why long passwords are important.
-It is not enough to simply add symbols to a short password.
+It is not enough to add symbols to a short password.
 In fact, it is better to get into the habit of creating passphrases as opposed to passwords.
 A combination of words with lowercase and capital letters in addition so symbols will be more secure than a single word with symbols.
 In other words, `!ThisIsALongPassword420?` is much harder to crack than `Password420?`

 The `crunch` tool has much more functionality that I did not dive into.
 I encourage you to read through the `man` pages and learn more about it.
 It's versatile but still easy to pick up.